bjornmose/BDR4/README.md

 ### Link to armature
 So now we have a cloud of empties moving .. how to make my charater move?
-Tricky but possible using constraints .. to be continued Best 4 now LinkArmV004.py in MetrabsDemoLink.blend
+Tricky but possible using constraints .. to be continued Best 4 now LinkArmV004.py in MetrabsDemoLink.blend (2.79)
+Best 4 now LinkArmV005.py in no file yet (3.x) would expect to work in MetrabsDemoLink.blend (2.79) loaded in 3.x